+#1.
 The year of voice AI

 Voice assistant technology is on the rise.
 In December, Amazon launched its Voice Interoperability Initiative, which aims to allow multiple devices to work through a single speaker, and it is forecast that there will be 8 billion voice assistants in use by 2023.

 Forbes predicts this will be led by Amazon, Baidu and Google, who will add phones, cameras or screens to these smart speakers, to enable visual – as well as vocal – responses and interactions.
 Users will be able to access even more technology, such as video calling, from a single device.

-Still, as IoT becomes a bigger part of our daily lives, hackers will also be probing IoT products in the home for vulnerabilities, blocking connections and denying access until money is paid, either by the user or the original equipment manufacturer (OEM).
+Still, as IoT becomes a more significant part of our daily lives, hackers will also be probing IoT products in the home for vulnerabilities, blocking connections and denying access until the money is paid, either by the user or the original equipment manufacturer (OEM).

-This means that IoT deployment should be approached with the principles of 'security by design' – a straightforward approach that ensures security is a key objective at each stage of product creation and implementation.
+This challenge means that IoT deployment should be approached with the principles of 'security by design' – a straightforward approach that ensures security is a crucial objective at each stage of product creation and implementation.

+#3.
 Improvements in healthcare

 Some companies are even using IoT technology to identify and collect data on cancer, including images that read changes in body parameters at different stages of the disease, to determine the development of cancerous cells in the body.

-Meanwhile, at home, remote monitoring allows individuals to check their blood pressure or heart rate outside of a clinical environment using wearable devices, while mobile health applications allow health professionals and families to monitor the patient's health at home.
+Meanwhile, at home, remote monitoring allows individuals to check their blood pressure or heart rate outside of a clinical environment using wearable devices.
+In contrast, mobile health applications enable health professionals and families to monitor the patient's health at home.

 This move will help to achieve reduced costs, improvement in treatment, faster diagnosis, better drug management and fewer errors.
 With this, it will be crucial that patients' health data is kept private and secure.

+#4.
 The IoT in the workplace

 Smart devices in the home bring greater efficiency through the use of smart lighting, smart doorbells and cameras, and smart thermostats.
 With approximately 175 million smart homes around the world, the IoT is now moving into the workplace too, allowing organizations to increase productivity and profitability by being better connected.

-In the next 12 months we can expect to see the introduction of virtual assistants in the workplace, the creation of digital workspaces that deliver the information we need anywhere and at any time, and even the use of augmented reality to change and improve the way we interact with colleagues.
+In the next 12 months, we can expect to see the introduction of virtual assistants in the workplace, the creation of digital workspaces that deliver the information we need anywhere and at any time, and even the use of augmented reality to change and improve the way we interact with colleagues.

+#5.
 The year of the smart city

 In 2019 we looked at some of the world's smartest cities, including New York and Antwerp and in 2020 it's expected that cities will get even smarter.
-AI is expected to be the main driver of this, with investment into AI training and the subsequent creation of 2.3 million jobs.
+AI is expected to be the primary driver of this, with investment in AI training and the subsequent creation of 2.3 million jobs.

 Any development in IoT technology needs to come with the requisite security checks and balances: keeping data secure where it's stored and transferred is of the utmost importance.
 Through this, we can look forward to a more streamlined, efficient and connected 2020.